davidcalikes/Late-Gigs/docs/README.md

     The Interviews determined that:

-    1. Venues are affected by late cancellations the most and should be given priority.
+    1. Venues are affected by late cancellations the most and should be given priority as it is easier to find replacement bar staff than finding replacement musicians.
     2. Acts finding a venue is the most obvious secondary requirement.
     3. Both acts and venues should be able to continue to search for replacements alongside gig automation.
     4. Users should be able to remove themselves from the waiting list.